SeatizenDOI/the-point-is-the-mask/README.md

 Use `sudo apt-get install libgdal-dev` to install libgdal.

-Then `sudo apt-get info libgdal-dev` to get the version.
+Then `sudo apt info libgdal-dev` to get the version.

 Mine is 3.8.4:
 ```